FridgeTown/openviduWASadvance/README.md

-# OpenVidu Recording Basic Node
+# openviduWASadvance

 Simple video-call application with recording capabilities.
-It includes a backend built with Node.js with Express and a frontend built with plain HTML, CSS and JavaScript.
+It includes a backend built with Node.js with Express.

 For further information, check the [tutorial documentation](https://livekit-tutorials.openvidu.io/tutorials/advanced-features/recording-basic/).